| Title |

 2 March 2025 |

-the grind.
-One interesting tidbit were the "voluntary resignations"
+and the grind.
+One interesting tidbit were the "voluntary

-(not really voluntary) where employees were told to write their own
+resignations" (not really voluntary) where employees were told to

-resignation letters if they felt like they could not "grind" for the
+write their own resignation letters if they felt like they could not

 |